Select a message style: banner, modal, fullscreen, or Custom HTML.

 - The available options are the same as those available when setting design defaults for your project.

 Configure the trigger that will cause the message to appear to users.
-You must configure at least one trigger, and you can also set cancellation events and additional display conditions.
+You can also configure cancellation events, display conditions, and set a tag when the message is displayed.

 Review your message.
 If you want to make changes, click EDIT, make your changes, then either click or click the central navigation dot to return to the Review step.
 If you exit before this final step, the message is still a draft and not yet active.